Best Pot For Concón:

 The Ceramic Coating Makes Cleanup Easier

-One thing I really like about the Caraway Dutch Oven is its ceramic nonstick coating.
+One of the features I like most about the Caraway Dutch Oven is its ceramic nonstick coating.

-With concón, you want the rice to form a crust while still being able to lift it from the pot.
-I do not want half of it stuck at the bottom while I am scraping and soaking the pot after dinner.
+When making concón, you want the rice to form a crispy crust while still being able to lift it from the pot.
+I don’t want half of the concón stuck to the bottom while I am left scraping and soaking the pot after dinner.
+The ceramic coating makes cleanup much easier, especially after cooking rice, beans, stews, and other meals.

 The Beautiful Colors of a Caraway Pot